ErikGXDev/UnbeatableStandaloneEditor/README.md

 |:-------:|:-------:|:-------:|:---:|:------:|:----:|:------:|
 |  Type:  | Command | Command | Top | Bottom | Flip | Middle |

-The most interesting ones will be Top, Bottom, Flip and Extra.
+The most interesting ones will be Top, Bottom, Flip and Middle.
 They should be self-explanatory, but to avoid confusion, any selected note preset will highlight its corresponding columns in the editor and prevent you from placing them in the wrong column.

+First, you should visit the "setup" tab at the top right and add an audio file, as well as add a title and other metadata.
+This is also the tab where you can export your map to share it with others.

+Next, head to the "timing" tab to configure the bpm and timing of your song.
+You can tap or enter the bpm there, and also use the visible audio spectrum to line up your beats perfectly!
+You can also have multiple timing points if needed.

+The "compose" tab is the screen where you will place your notes.
+You will also see it in the screenshots below.

+Have fun!

 ## Screenshots